ZG79/class-02/README.md

 # class-02

-## This is a webpage about Zeegii Ulziibaatar.
+## This is a webpage about Zeegii Ulziibaatar